We undertake research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.

-The Rosie Hospital undertakes research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.
+The Rosie hospital undertakes research related to women’s reproductive health, pregnancy, labour and newborn babies’ health and wellbeing.
+CUH has a proud history of medical research and The Rosie hospital also works closely with the medical school of the University of Cambridge.
 Research is important because it helps to improve your healthcare by finding out which treatment work best and why, so that there are ever better outcomes for mothers and babies.
-We all benefit at some stage in our lives from care or treatment that has in some way been developed and improved thanks to research.
-For up to date information on research being done at The Rosie please check the noticeboard situated in the corridor leading to the Ultrasound Department.
+Without people volunteering to take part in research, we would not be able to improve and develop the care or treatment that we offer.

 How can you find out more

 Phone: 01223 274228

 Are you currently less than four months pregnant with your first baby?
 If so, please read on.

 We are conducting a research study where we perform extra scans at 28 and 36 weeks.
 We are looking for women, pregnant with their first baby, who are interested in taking part.